Menu

 Error 2: AuthenticationError from OpenAI

-Your API key is missing or bad.
-Check three things: the .env file exists in your project root, load_dotenv() runs before ChatOpenAI(), and the key starts with sk-.
+The key is either missing or invalid.
+Verify three things: (1) .env lives in the project root, (2) load_dotenv() runs before you create the ChatOpenAI object, and (3) the key starts with sk-.

 python